 Who can sell on Tmall Global?

-All the companies in Tmall Global are corporate entitles outside mainland China, with overseas retail qualification.
-Merchants with a turnover of at least 100.000.000 RMB are prioritised.
+All the companies in Tmall Global are corporate entitles outside mainland China, with overseas retail qualifications.
+Merchants with a turnover of at least 100.000.000 RMB are prioritized.

 The goods sold on Tmall Global are originally produced and sold overseas, then imported legally into China.

 Domestic consumers can use Alipay or other methods that are used on the domestic platform, Taobao, to buy goods on Tmall Global.
 Meanwhile, merchants will receive payment in their local currency directly in their home country bank accounts, if they don’t have their own Chinese bank account.

 Business models offered by Tmall Global